Solniechniy/linea-attestation-registry/contracts/README.md

 ## Start upgrading

 1. Check that your `.env` file contains the address of all the proxies
-2. Upgrade only the implementations that changed since the last upgrade via the `pnpm run upgrade:all NETWORK_NAME` command
+2. Upgrade only the implementations that changed since the last upgrade via the `pnpm run upgrade NETWORK_NAME` command
-3. _Optional_: Upgrade all the implementations by forcing their re-deployment via the `pnpm run upgrade:all:force NETWORK_NAME` command
+3. _Optional_: Upgrade all the implementations by forcing their re-deployment via the `pnpm run upgrade:force NETWORK_NAME` command

 :warning: Note: Forcing the redeployment of all the implementations is more expensive!